thanpolas/degenking/README.md

 -   **v1.4.7** , _13/Feb/2023_
     -   Added Harmony network on the `getProfileByAddressAnyChain()` function because there are still a lot of legacy profiles that have not been migrated.
+    -   By activating Harmony network again, profiles names got restored on the hero fetching functions, however, the "owner_address" field is no longer updated from the fetched profile as legacy Harmony profiles point to non-player addresses and corrupt the owner_address field.
 -   **v1.4.6** , _07/Feb/2023_
     -   Removed Harmony from "Available networks".
 -   **v1.4.5** , _01/Feb/2023_